 Baley said, "Did you guide the youngster here?"
 "We walked randomly, master."
 The Earthman looked through the gap between two trees through which the arrow had hurled itself toward its mark.
 He said, "Would it happen, by any chance, that this youngster, Bik, was the best archer you have here?"
 The robot bent his head.
 "He is the best, master."
 Klorissa gaped.
 "How did you ever come to guess that?"
 "It follows," said Baley dryly.
 "Now please observe this gray-vaned arrow and the others.
-The gray-vaned arrow is the only one that The farm that s expendable?
-Bet it and scratch it with the arrow and see what happens."
-"But why should anyone want to--" Baley said harshly, "I know why.
-The guestion is, who?"
+The gray-vaned arrow is the only one that seems oily at the point.
+I'll risk melodrama, ma'am, by saying that your warning saved my life.
+This arrow that missed me is poisoned."
+13 A ROBOTICIST IS CONFRONTED Klorissa said, "Impossible!
+Skies above, absolutely impossible!"
+"Above or below or any way you wish it.
+Is there an animal on the farm that's expendable?
+Get it and scratch it with the arrow and see what happens."
+"But why should anyone want to-" Baley said harshly, "I know why.
+The question is, who?"
 "No one."
 Baley felt the dizziness returning and he grew savage.
 He threw the arrow at her and she eyed the spot where it fell.
 "Pick it up," Baley cried, "and if you don't want to test it, destroy it.
 Leave it there and you'll have an accident if the children get at it."
 She picked it up hurriedly, holding it between forefinger and thumb.

-Baley ran for the nearest entrance to the building and Kborissa was still holding the arrow, gingerly, when she followed him back indoors.
+Baley ran for the nearest entrance to the building and Klorissa was still holding the arrow, gingerly, when she followed him back indoors.
 Baley felt a certain measure of equanimity return with the comfort of enclosure.
 He said, "Who poisoned the arrow?"
 "I can't imagine."
 "I suppose it isn't likely the boy did it himself.
 Would you have any way of telling who his parents were?"
 "We could check the records," said Klorissa gloomily.